 Universities & Higher Education

-Over 19,450 students attend 18 different private educational institutions located in the township.
-The largest of these is Villanova University, with 10,481 students.
+Over 20,000 students attend private educational institutions located in the Township.
+The largest of these is Villanova University, with 10,848 students.

 Others include (listed in descending order of student population):